-Automatic transport systems can comprise fixed route vehicles such as shuttles using rails or guidance slots (RGVs), or Automated Guided Vehicles (AGVs) following a wire or tape.
+Automatic transport systems can comprise fixed-route vehicles such as shuttles using rails or guidance slots (RGVs), or automated guided vehicles (AGVs) following a wire or tape.

 They can also be flexible, such as laser guided systems that have a pre-programmed site map stored in their controller enabling them to find their own route to a destination.
-All types provide automated driver-less transportation and can be designed to suit a variety of operations.
+All types provide automated driver-less transport and can be designed to suit a variety of operations.

 When used in areas where operators or other personnel may have access, vehicles can be fitted with a variety of safety devices, such as front, rear or side swipe bumpers, slow down and stop sensors, etc. Most vehicles are also fitted with beacons and audible alarms to provide position warnings and indicate current status.

-Fixed route systems are generally powered by either festoon or bus-bar systems, a battery or the innovative contactless Inductive Power Transfer (IPT) system.
+Fixed-route systems are generally powered by either festoon or bus-bar systems, a battery or the innovative contactless inductive power transfer (IPT) system.
 Flexible route vehicles are normally battery or IPT powered.